NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_gcp.html.markdown

 * `gcp_volume_size_unit` - (Optional) ['GB' or 'TB'].
 The default is 'TB'.
 * `ontap_version` - (Optional) The required ONTAP version.
 Ignored if 'use_latest_version' is set to true.
 The default is to use the latest version.
 * `use_latest_version` - (Optional) Indicates whether to use the latest available ONTAP version.
 The default is 'true'.
 * `license_type` - (Optional) The type of license to use.
-For single node: ['gcp-cot-explore-paygo', 'gcp-cot-standard-paygo', 'gcp-cot-premium-paygo', 'gcp-cot-premium-byol'].
+For single node: ['gcp-cot-explore-paygo', 'gcp-cot-standard-paygo', 'gcp-cot-premium-paygo', 'gcp-cot-premium-byol'], For HA: ['gcp-ha-cot-explore-paygo', 'gcp-ha-cot-standard-paygo', 'gcp-ha-cot-premium-paygo', 'gcp-ha-cot-premium-byol'].
 The default is 'gcp-cot-standard-paygo'.
 * `instance_type` - (Optional) The type of instance to use, which depends on the license type you choose: Explore:['custom-4-16384'], Standard:['n1-standard-8'], Premium:['n1-standard-32'], BYOL: all instance types defined for PayGo.
 For more supported instance types, refer to Cloud Volumes ONTAP Release Notes. default is 'n1-standard-8' .
 * `serial_number` - (Optional) The serial number for the system.
 Required when using 'gcp-cot-premium-byol'.
 * `capacity_tier` - (Optional) Indicates the type of data tiering to use: ['cloudStorage', 'NONE'].
 The default is 'cloudStorage'.